-The weather patterns are similar to the andaman Sea coast of thailand, except that the southwest monsoon is dryer in the lee of the peninsula.
-There is only one high tide per day in the Gulf of Thailand.
+The weather patterns are similar to the Andaman Sea coast of Thailand, except that the southwest monsoon is dryer in the lee of the peninsula.
+There’s only one high tide per day in the Gulf of Thailand.

-A stopover in Songkhla is a good opportunity to explore southern thailand; the west coast is only 90 kilometres by road.
+A stopover in Songkhla is a good opportunity to explore southern Thailand; the west coast is only 90 kilometres by road.
 Koh Samui, Koh Phangan and surrounding islands are the first point of real interest for cruising yachts.
-Busy Samui is the main centre of the group.
+Busy Koh Samui is the main centre of the group.

-The port of Songkhla lies at the mouth of an inland waterway and is the best first point of entry into thai waters.
+The port of Songkhla lies at the mouth of an inland waterway ad is the best first point of entry into Thai waters.
 A large commercial port, at the mouth of the river services the supply vessels for the offshore rigs to the east.

-A vibrant town, it is the administrative centre for the province of Songkhla, although Hadyai, just 20 kilometres inland, is a much larger city as it straddles the main peninsular railway between Bangkok and Singapore.
+A vibrant town, it’s the administrative centre for the province of Songkhla, although Hadyai, just 20 kilometres inland, is a much larger city as it straddles the main peninsular railway between Bangkok and Singapore.

 North of Songkhla, the coast up to Nakhon Sri Thammarat is a long uninteresting stretch of beach backed by prawn farms.
-There is nothing of note for cruising vessels and most continue up to the Samui islands after leaving Songkhla.
+There’s nothing of note for cruising vessels and most continue up to the Samui islands after leaving Songkhla.

 Generally speaking, the islands lie in a shallow part of the Gulf of thailand, off the east coast of the southern peninsula where the waters are rather turbid, with poor visibility for snorkelling.